nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Why do objects and overlay classes matter in Studio app module?

 Some readers might ask this question after reading the above section on overlay classes.
 I had to introduce overlay classes because they are important in Studio app module: track items in playlist Viewer are overlay classes.
-In fact, there are two of them: track items for studio 5.0x (appModules.splstudio.SPLTrackItem) and 5.10 (appModules.splstudio.SPL510TrackItem; in case of 5.10, it derives its power from track item class for Studio 5.0x, which in turn is powered by IAccessible).
+In fact, there are at least three of them: a base object representing track items for studio and other apps (appModules.splstudio.SPLTrackItem), a generic representation of Studio track item (appModules.splstudio.SPLStudioTrackItem), and Studio 5.10 track item (appModules.splstudio.SPLStudio510TrackItem; in case of 5.10, it derives its power from track item class for Studio 5.0x, which in turn is powered by Studio track item powered by IAccessible).

 These classes were born when I started working on Studio 5.10 support in 2014.
 Because Studio 5.10 uses a different way of showing track properties, I had to come up with a way to take care of them.
 Adding to the urgency was the fact that Studio 5.10 uses check marks to indicate whether a track is selected for playback (Studio 5.0x and earlier uses check boxes), and when check marks are checked in Studio 5.10, NVDA would not announce newly checked state, fixed by defining a routine to be used when SPACE is pressed (via an overlay class).
 In addition, initial version of Track Finder (see below) was sensitive to object description changes, I modified it to account for differences between Studio versions.

 Then in 2015, when I was designing Track Dial (next section), I thought about scope of this feature.
 I thought, "if I let this be invoked from everywhere, it could lead to issues such as errors and attempting to use Track Dial from somewhere other than track items".
 Then I thought, "perhaps I should limit this feature to main playlist viewer at the cost of making sure I identify track items correctly".
 Given that I had experience with overlay classes and since there was already an overlay class for Studio 5.10 track items, I decided to go with the latter option, which led to defining a new overlay class for Studio 5.0x track items and letting 5.10 track items inherit from this new class.

+In 2018, as support for Columns Explorer was being worked on for Creator and Track Tool, I decided to overhaul the entire track item class hierarchy.
+Since track items would use same column navigation routines, it was decided to split SPL 5.0x track item class into two classes: the old track item class, and a new abstract class providing basic services for Studio, Creator and Track Tool track items.
+Also, in order to support column reordering, SysListView32 class was employed, as it provides a handy routine to retrieve column content for the correct column when columns were rearranged on screen.

 ### Track items overview

-Each track item in Studio's playlist viewer consists of a row of columns (6 for Studio 5.0x and earlier, 18 for 5.10 and later).
+Each track item in Studio's playlist viewer (and in extension, tracks list in Creator and Track Tool) consists of a row of columns (6 for Studio 5.0x and earlier, 18 for 5.10 and later).
 As far as NVDA is concerned, it is an overlay class that provides a number of services, including:

 * Routines for navigating and announcing various columns.
 * Announcing columns in specific order (see the next chapter on importance of column navigation).
-* Obtaining track comments if defined (see track comments section below).
+* For Studio, obtaining track comments if defined (see track comments section below).
 * For studio 5.10 and later, a routine to handle when check marks are checked (when you check a track by pressing SPACE, NVDA will announce the newly checked state and will update the braille display accordingly).

-We'll come back to track items when talking about columns in the next article.
+We'll come back to track items when talking about columns later.
 For now, let's move onto two related features in Studio app module that works with track items: Track Finder and track comments.
 There is a second feature that deals with Track Finder, and we'll meet this feature in the next section.

 ### Track Finder: Locating tracks given a search string